“Our deepest human need is to be seen by other people, to really be seen and known by someone else”

 My name is Marlene - welcome!

 A little about me: I received a Bachelor of Science in Psychology and a minor in Theological Studies from Seattle University.
 My personal healing and faith journey led me to a Master in Counseling Psychology from The Seattle School of Theology and Psychology, with a Concentration in Trauma and Abuse.
-The Allender Center Narrative Focused Trauma Care specialization means I gained a deeper understanding of the impact and gifting of my particular story; consequently, when I know myself more, I am more attuned to clients’ nuance and particularities in their story and how clients’ personhood and identity formation may be informed by culture, gender, race, socioeconomic experiences, as well as psychological and psychosomatic aspects.
+The Allender Center trauma concentration means I gained a deeper understanding of the impact and gifting of my particular story; consequently, when I know myself more, I am more attuned to others’ nuance and how others’ personhood and identity formation may be shaped by family, culture, gender, and socioeconomic experiences, as well as psychological and psychosomatic aspects.

-Instead, it is my belief that these painful places are the holy places that open us to change and transformation towards higher levels of connection and healing.
+Instead, it is my belief that these painful places are the holy places that open us to change and transformation.
 Can we be curious and open to wonder how our childhoods, our families of origin, and our styles of relating may be informing our thoughts, emotions and behaviors?
 And how can we transform them to more generative and meaningful lives?
-When we are able to name these painful sacred places, we begin to invite Light and move further towards healing, freedom and flourishing.
+When we are able to notice, name and nurture these painful sacred places, we begin to invite Light and move further towards healing, freedom and flourishing.